aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/iconsettype/_index.md

 ﻿---
 title: IconSetType
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: Icon set type for conditional formatting.
-The threshold values for triggering the different icons within a set are configurable, and the icon order is reversible.
+The threshold values for triggering the different icons within a set are configurable and the icon order is reversible.
 type: docs
 url: /nodejs-cpp/iconsettype/
 ---